Code-Institute-Submissions/aliclarke206-datingdogs_OctResub/README.md

 * Clone the repository as shown above.
 * Install the necessary libraries specified in the requirements.txt.
 * Create a new file named env.py and add your variables to it.
-* Create a gitignore file and include env.py so the information is not oassed to the master branch.
+* Create a gitignore file and include env.py so the information is not passed to the master branch.
 * In your manage.py file, 'Import' your env.py file.
 * Using 'python3 manage.py' in the command line you can run the project.